Hklug001/Hklug001/README.md

 ### About me:

-- 🔭 looking for an internship
+- 🔭 Workin on my portfolio
-- 💼 UTFPR student
+- 💼 looking for an internship
 - 🚀 learning Web development at Rocketseat
 - 💬 Ask me about [```html```, ```css```, ```javascript```]
-- 🦾 2022 Goal: Get Hired
+- 🦾 2022 Goal: Get Hired and connect with people

 #